If you have ever changed your job, your name or your address, there’s a good chance that you have more than one super account!

 One of the reasons you may wish to consider combining your super into Christian Super is the way that we invest.
 Around 10% of the funds we manage are allocated to impact investments, which aim to generate a measurable, beneficial social or environmental impact alongside a financial return.
 You can read more about impact investing here.

 Things to consider before you combine your super

 Check your insurance cover

-These are five compelling benefits for consolidating your Super but before you choose to leave a fund, you must check to see what insurances you have through the fund.
+Before you choose to leave a super fund, you should check to see what insurances you have through that fund.
 This may include life, total and permanent disability (TPD), and/or income protection insurance.

-You can quickly and easily contact us to check if you have access to the same insurance cover before you close your other Super fund accounts.
+If you wish to combine your other super into your Christian Super account, you can quickly and easily contact us to check if you have access to the same insurance cover before you close your other super accounts.
 If you’re not sure, get independent advice from a licensed financial adviser.

-If you have any questions or require assistance, please call our Member Care Team on 1300 360 907 or email us at email@example.com
+If you have any questions or require assistance, please contact our Member Care Team.

 Disclaimer: The content of this article includes advice that is general in nature and does not consider your personal situation.
 Christian Super encourages all people considering their options in retirement planning to seek out qualified professionals who can provide specific personal advice.